 Furthermore, these and future rules and regulations could make it more difficult or more costly for us to obtain certain types of insurance, including director and officer liability insurance, and we may be forced to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+For example, we determined not to renew our director and officer liability insurance this year due to disproportionately high premiums quoted by insurance companies.
+Instead, we and Robert W. Duggan, Executive Chairman of our board of directors, have entered into a letter agreement pursuant to which Mr. Duggan has agreed with us to personally provide "Side A" indemnity coverage on substantially the same terms as our prior coverage program for a one-year period.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as our executive officers.